avishmj/Atherosclerosis-and-conformal-maps/README.md

 **fast3layerfiberfield2.m** Plots the fiber field of the arterial cross section using inverseprimeratappr.m, med_inverseprimeratappr.m, ad_inverseprimeratappr.m

+**NOTE 1:** The inverse conformal map g in the paper is represented as finv in the MATLAB codes

-**NOTE:** The codes must be executed in order as given in the above list
+**NOTE 2:** The codes must be executed in order as given in the above list